 3) After narrowly escaping capture by Vikings in 878, Alfred rallied to decisively defeat the Danish leader Guthrum at the battle of Edington in Wiltshire.
 Guthrum agreed to convert to Christianity, take the Anglo-Saxon name of Athelstan and retire to East Anglia, where the Anglo-Saxon royal family had been ousted in earlier Viking attacks.

 4) In 886 Alfred restored the city of London and moved the settlement from the Strand to inside its refurbished Roman walls.
 Control of London was given to Ealdorman Æthelred, the ruler of the western part of Mercia, who also became Alfred’s son-in-law.
 Their alliance was a major factor in countering Viking attacks.

 5) Alarmed by poor standards of learning in Wessex, Alfred recruited scholars from other parts of Britain and Europe in the late 880s.
 These included Asser from Wales and Grimbald and John from the Frankish empire.
 These men assisted Alfred in the translation of key Latin works into Old English.

 6) Alfred issued a new law code for his subjects that drew upon previous Anglo-Saxon laws and contemporary Frankish practice.
 Parallels were drawn between Anglo-Saxon and Old Testament law-making.
-The royal officials who administered the local law courts were encouraged to learn to read and also to
+The royal officials who administered the local law courts were encouraged to learn to read and also to act impartially.

 7) Between 892 and 896 Alfred had to face a second phase of major Viking attacks.
 Thanks to the reforms he had instigated in military service, and his foresight in having additional fortresses built and garrisons placed within them, the Vikings were unable to establish themselves and eventually dispersed.